-process for preparing the PoM that has been undertaken by the City of Sydney.
+Figure 1 on the following page illustrates the process for preparing the PoM that has been undertaken by the City of Sydney.

-The integrated process has extensive consultation with the broader community, First Nations stakeholders and other stakeholders.
+The process has integrated extensive consultation with the broader community, First Nations stakeholders and other authority stakeholders.

 Purpose of the PoM